ETCLabs/sACN/docs/pages/using_dmx_merger.md

 transmit.
 These are set to NULL if not used.
 The application owns the memory that it points to in the config, and must ensure that the memory provided is valid until the merger is destroyed.
-The maximum source count (the maximum number of sources the merger will merge when #SACN_DYNAMIC_MEM is 1) is also specified in the config, and it defaults to #SACN_RECEIVER_INFINITE_SOURCES.
+The maximum source count (the maximum number of sources the merger will merge when #SACN_DYNAMIC_MEM is 1) is also specified in the config, and it defaults to #kSacnReceiverInfiniteSources.
 If
 #SACN_DYNAMIC_MEM is 0, then #SACN_DMX_MERGER_MAX_SOURCES_PER_MERGER is used instead.

 Once the merger is created, the merger's functionality can be used.
 Mergers can also be destroyed